novant-io/jasper/jasper-spec-protocol.md

 The following HTTP endpoints are supported:

-     /jasper/v1/about  - Get information about this system /jasper/v1/points - Get the point information from this system /jasper/v1/values - Get the current value data from this system
+     /jasper/v1/about   - Get information about this system /jasper/v1/sources - Get point sources from this system /jasper/v1/points  - Get point information for a source /jasper/v1/values  - Get current value data from points

 ## About